permissionBRICK/OTS-HomeAssistant/README.md

 This has been tested and confirmed working so far with:
  - AirHawk 518C
  - AirHawk 208C

-But it is plausible that it could work with Any Ochsner Heat Pump that uses the OTS app.
+However, it is plausible that it could work with any Ochsner Heat Pump that uses the OTS app.

 This repo contains:
 - A Python CLI tool: `tools/climatix_local_api.py`